Overview

 A quick, easy way to find information in a patient's record

-This view displays details of a patient's immunisations recorded in the Australian Immunisation Register (AIR) and in any shared health summaries or event summaries, in their record.
+This view displays details of a patient's immunisations recorded in the Australian Immunisation Register and in any shared health summaries or event summaries in their record.

 The view shows immunisation history including date, dose number, brand of administered vaccination and disease/indication.
 It also provides links to relevant source documents.